-Baked Churro Donuts with cinnamon sugar are a great combination of two perfect treats: churros and donuts!
-No yeast and no frying needed!
+Baked Churro Donuts with cinnamon sugar is a great combination of two perfect treats:

 My family loves both churros and donuts so I thought it would be fun to combine the two of them into one.
 The results were amazing.
 Just 30 minutes to warm fluffy donuts.

 What is a churro donut?

-A cross between a churro and a donut, these treats are packed full of cinnamon.
+A cross between a churro and a donut, these treats are packed full of delicious cinnamon.
 “Quick” bread donuts, means there is no yeast involved and they come together easily.
 Unlike traditional donuts and churros, they are baked instead of fried.

 The texture of baked donuts will be more cake-like.
 Because there is no yeast they will be more dense, but still tender and soft.
 The best part is you can make these donuts at home quickly.

 Ingredients for Baked Churro Donuts

 This easy recipe uses common ingredients from the pantry and refrigerator which makes them convenient to make anytime.